How can I optimize LiveZilla's performance?

-Change mySQL Engine (Effect:
+- Change mySQL Engine (Effect: Moderate)

 You can change the amount of connections per client (visitor, operator, chat) through the configuration.
 Under Server Configuration -> Server you will find two settings, the visitor poll frequency and the client poll frequency.
 These values determine the frequency of connections between client and server side.
 The visitor poll frequency affects the real-time visitor monitoring while the client poll frequency affects operator clients and the customer side chat window (=chats).
 The lower the value, the more often will the client/browser connect to the server.
 If you double both values you will halve the amount of connections.
-Reduce visitor history data (Effect:

 By default, LiveZilla will keep real-time visitor monitoring information for the past three days.
 Depending on the amount of visitors you have on your website, this can result a larger tables and slower MySQL queries.
 You can decrease the number of days under: Server Configuration -> Visitor Monitoring -> Delete history.
-Deactivate Visitor Monitoring (Effect:

 Do you actually need visitor monitoring?
 If you are using LiveZilla mainly for chats and if you have lots of visitors on your website, please consider to deactivate visitor monitoring under Server Configuration -> Visitor Monitoring.